In This Article

 - Soil pH: 5.5 to 6.5

-These showy flowering houseplants are in the gesneriad family, just like African violets, and while they’re blooming, you can care for them the same way.
-However, unlike African violets, gloxinia don’t bloom throughout the year.
-Instead, they go dormant between bloom periods, similar to cyclamen.
+Like African violets, these showy flowering houseplants are in the Gesneriaceae family, but gloxinia doesn't bloom throughout the year.
+Instead, it goes dormant between bloom periods, similar to cyclamen.

 Best Growing Conditions for Gloxinia

-Use a moist, well-draining, slightly acidic potting mix for your gloxinia, like an African violet mix or gardenia mix.
-In terms of temperatures, they do best with warm days and nights that don’t drop below the high 60-degree range.
+Use a moist, well-draining, slightly acidic potting medium like an African violet mix or gardenia mix.
+In terms of temperature, these plants do best with warm days up to 75 degrees and nights that don’t drop below the 60s.

-Gloxinias are available as hybrids with flowers in a wide range of color combinations ranging from white to gold to red to pink to purple.
-Some blooms fade from a lighter to a darker shade of one color, while other hybrids like "Brocade" grow colorful petals edged with white.
-Others have unique patterns: "Empress" Leopard F1, for example, has white blooms covered in tiny royal purple speckles.
+Gloxinias are available as hybrids with flowers in a wide range of color combinations ranging from white to gold, red, pink, or purple.
+Some blooms fade from a lighter to a darker shade of one color, while other varieties like 'Brocade' grow colorful petals edged with white.
+Others have unique patterns; 'Empress Leopard F1,' for example, has white blooms covered in tiny, royal purple speckles.

 How to Propagate Gloxinia